 Transition Centers provide one-stop services to serve the diverse needs of current and former foster youth, homeless youth, or other at-risk youth.
 Services may include employment assistance, educational support, access and referrals to community partners and resources and various transitional living services such as PAL classes, food and housing assistance, and substance abuse / mental health counseling.
 Transition Centers also provide co-location opportunities for local partners such as local Workforce Solutions staff, TWC funded Workforce Advocates, and colleges and universities to jointly serve the diverse needs of the youth in one location.
 As of March 2016 there are 16 Transition Centers which are independently funded, operated and supported by partnerships between DFPS, their Providers, community partners and the Texas Workforce Commission (TWC).
-A list of these Centers with contact information is available at the Texas Youth Connection Contacts page: https://www.dfps.state.tx.us/txyouth/contacts/transition.asp
+A list of these Centers with contact information is available at the Texas Youth Connection Contacts page: DFPS Regional Transition Centers